 What You Will Learn

-Not only is inhalation the oldest form of essential oil use, it is also arguably the safest.
+Not only is inhalation the oldest form of essential oil use, but it is also arguably the safest.
 Most essential oil diffuser recipes are relatively safe for most people in most cases due to the high level of dispersion.
-More direct effects can be obtained by breathing in a steam directly or inhaling right from the bottle, or from a few drops on a cloth.
+More direct effects can be obtained by breathing in steam directly or inhaling right from the bottle, or from a few drops on a cloth.
 This carries the aromatic benefits from your favorite healing plants directly into your respiratory system and mucous membranes, dispersed throughout the steam or air molecules.